RFanalytics/RepData_PeerAssessment1/PA1_template.md

+---
-# Reproducible Research: Peer Assessment 1
+title: 'Reproducible Research: Peer Assessment 1'
+output:
+  html_document:
+    keep_md: yes
+---

-### Since this is a learing assignment, I will explain my actions as the report goes along as well as develop a respectable looking report that answers the questions
+### Since this is a learing assignment, I will explain my actions as the report goes along as well as develop a respectable looking report that answers the questions.

 To begin the project, I like to first load all the libraries that I use.